joelparkerhenderson/ways-of-working/doc/orientation/index.md

-# Ways of Working for orientation, onboarding, offboarding, etc.
+# Ways of working for orientation, onboarding, welcoming

 We use a "people" document.
 It lists our names, contact information, roles, responsibilities, etc.

 We use a "pitch" document.
 It summarizes the project and its progress, much like a startup pitch deck.

 We use an "onboard" document.
 It explains how to join our team, how to set up, and how to collaborate.

-We use an "offboard" document that explains how to unjoin our team, what we do, and how we wrap up together.

 We use a "wordbook" document that explains terminology, a.k.a. a glossary, dictionary, abbreviation guide.